 Because of the feasibility study, the need for an intensive, prevention and early-intervention program for First Responders whose lives have been impacted by their work experiences was (and is) conclusive.
 Our vision was to create a retreat that will provide an educational and healing experience to help current and retired First Responders recognize the signs and symptoms of work related stress, provide support, teach new skills, and help manage symptoms that may be interfering with their jobs and personal lives.
 By addressing issues such as drugs and alcohol use, flashbacks, difficulty sleeping, and working all the time to distract from harmful thoughts when they initially manifest, it may prevent these symptoms from becoming unmanageable and life-threatening.

-It was initially determined by the study that this facility should be modeled after an established program for First Responders in northern California, the West Coast Post-Trauma Retreat, or WCPR.
 The overriding goal (or mission) of this Community Service Project is to enable First Responders to participate in this program and to significantly benefit from the experience by resuming the profession they love, restoring their personal relationships, and avoiding thoughts of suicide.

 Stigma and denial are issues that tend to dissuade First Responders from seeking mental health assistance.
 This may be due to the well-documented fear of labeling and ridicule, especially within the “hero” professions, that prevent sufferers to seek help.
 Choice of profession does not make one infallible.
 Our program embraces the humanity of First Responders and offers innovative skills training and psychoeducation throughout the retreat.

 Based on the above history of our Community Service Project within our Rotary District, our wonderful counsel from those in the field of First Responder support, and many discussions with local professional mental health clinicians and First Responders themselves, our District Governor's vision became a reality in what is now known as Rotary House Retreat.